-Dramatic Literature portfolio papers focus substantially on plays as verbal constructs emerging from particular aesthetic, cultural, political, and theatrical conditions.
-The focus is typically on an interconnected cluster of texts which may well belong to different times, cultures or styles; dealing with a single play is much less common.
 These portfolio papers deal in historically and contextually informed ways with questions of form, mode, genre, style, influence, language, characterization, meaning, and affect.
 Papers might also take up a widely held reading, context, or perspective and then discuss how plays in production may challenge and/or validate the dominant ideology.
-While the paper must offer an original thesis, it must also engage the extant criticism on its subject.
+While the paper must offer an original thesis, it must also engage with the existing criticism on its subject.

-Theatre and Performance Theory portfolio papers must hinge on theory--texts that posit a philosophy, paradigm, or insight for performance.
-This may be theatre theory per se, such as writings on the theatre by Bertolt Brecht, Gertrude Stein, or Zeami; theory may also mean works of critical and cultural theory from other disciplines, such as literary studies, developing new conceptual argument argument about theatre or performance in light of existing theories, ideally engaging with those theories to reinterpret or recombine them.
-The formulaic application of theoretical structures to simple dramatic examples is not appropriate for a portfolio theory paper.
-Rather, portfolio theory papers build arguments using high-level concepts in a manner both clear and sophisticated.
+Theatre and Performance Theory portfolio papers focus on theoretical texts, ideas, or arguments that articulate the general principles of composition underlying drama, theatre, and performance, and posit a philosophy, paradigm, or insight for performance.
+This may refer to theatre theory per se, such as writings on the theatre by Bertolt Brecht, Gertrude Stein, or Zeami Motokiyo.
+Theory may also include works of critical and cultural theory from other disciplines, such as literary studies, cultural studies, visual culture studies, anthropology, affect theory, or neuroscience, or it may involve the development of new conceptual arguments about theatre or performance in light of existing theories, ideally engaging with those theories to reinterpret or recombine them.
+The formulaic application of theoretical structures and concepts to simple dramatic examples is not appropriate for a portfolio theory paper.
+Rather, portfolio theory papers build arguments using high-level, generalized concepts in a manner both clear and sophisticated.